Skerne Bridge is a Grade I listed building in the Darlington local planning authority area, England. First listed on 7 December 2021. A 1825 Bridge.

 Description

-Extending from the north face of the 1825 bridge, flanking the river, are the two narrow piers that originally supported the bridge decking for the three lines added in the late C19, now removed.
+Extending from the north face of the 1825 bridge are two narrow piers that originally supported the bridge decking for three lines added in the late 19th century, which have since been removed.
 The north face of the 1825 bridge has lost its original cornice and parapet.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.